Ozame/aigrad/gradu/NOTES.md

   - 2015 Alphago
   - NNs and deep learning form most of industrial AI today

+### AI History - Russell & Norvig Book

+- Alan Turing
+  - turing test
+  - machine learning
+  - Child Programme - simulate child's, not adult's mind
+- Mccarthy's workshop in 1956
+  - Logic Theorist program by Newell and Simon
+  - The most prominent people met
+- 1952-1969 early years
+  - Proving machine capabilities
+  - GPS by Newell, Simon
+  - Arthur Samuel's checker programs
+  - 1958 Mccharthy's accomplishments
+    - Lisp
+    - Time sharing
+    - Advice Taker - hypothetical but complete AI system - GENERAL
+  - Followed years of research into formal reasoning and logic
+  - Work on neural networks also flourished
+    - Building on McCulloch, Pitts and Hebb
+      - Winograd & Cowan, Widrow, Block
+- 1966-1973 realitys strikes back
+  - 1954 Herbert Simon confident quote
+  - Lighthill report
+    - combinatorial explosion
+  - Problems:
+    - limiting basic structures
+    - difficulty of difficult problems
+    - system not knowing what it was doing
+  - Expert systems research
+    - Corporations involved
+  - Fifth Gen project in Japan, MCC in USA
+  - AI winter hit because promises were not fulfilled
+    - before this was a billion dollar boom
+- Return of neural networks 1986-present
+  - Back-propagation reinvented (og.
+1969 Bryson and Ho)
+- AI & Scientific method 1987-present
+  - Experiment, analysis
+  - Building on existing theories, less intuition, real world applications
+  - NNs etc. used with other techniques
+  - Judea Pearl & Bayesian networks, uncertain reasoning
+    - normative expert systems, Horwitz and Heckerman
+  - Emerging of Agents
+    - Newell, Laird, Rosenbloom => SOAR, intelligent agent architecture
+    - Founders have been returning to roots
+      - mccarthy: Human-Level AI
+      - goertzel, pennachin: AGI
+      - Yudkowsky, omohundro: Friendly AI?
+  - Data beats algorithm:
+    - Banko and Brill 2001
+    - Hays and Efros 2007
+    - !
+Halevy er all 2009
+- Ai in use everywhere, but like earlier, when it start to being used, maybe not thought to be AI anymore?

 ### Mappping the landscape of human level agi
 Adams et al, 2012